-Affiliate marketing is a way to earn money from recommending other people’s products or services.
-It’s one of the most popular side hustle ideas, with the business predicted to hit the growth of $8.2 billion by 2022.
+Affiliate marketing is a way to earn money by recommending other people’s products or services.
+As one of the most popular online business ideas, it was predicted to hit $8.2 billion in spending by 2022.

-Affiliate marketing is especially profitable for people with a large following, making it one of the most common monetization methods for bloggers, influencers, and other types of content creators.
+Affiliate marketing is especially profitable for people with a large following, making it one of the most common monetization methods for bloggers, influencers, and content creators.

-Choosing a program that fits your content’s niche is the first step to becoming an affiliate.
-For example, if your website mainly revolves around the web hosting industry, you can apply for programs like Hostinger Affiliate and get unique links to include in your content.
+Choosing an affiliate program that fits your niche is the first step.
+For example, if your small business website revolves around the web hosting industry, apply for programs like Hostinger Affiliate and include unique links in your content.

 When selecting affiliate programs, consider the commission rate, the merchant’s reputation, and the product quality.
-Try the product first, as speaking from experience will help to convince potential customers better.
+Additionally, try the products first.
+Speaking from experience helps convince customers better.

 2. Blogging About a Topic You Know Well

-If you’re looking to get paid on the side for writing about what you love, consider blogging.
-As of 2021, over 600 million blogs circulate on the web, making it one of the most popular side hustle ideas people do in their spare time.
+Consider making money blogging to get paid writing about what you love.
+As of 2022, there are over 600 million blogs, making it one of the most popular side hustle ideas.

-A good example is business coach Melyssa Griffin – her blog creates a sense of community and converts the readers into customers.
+A good example is business coach Melyssa Griffin’s blog.
+Her blog posts create a sense of community and convert readers into customers.

 Anyone can become a blogger by following these steps:

 - Pick the right niche.
-Choose a topic you enjoy writing about that has a potential following.
+Choose a promising blog idea you enjoy writing about.

 - Set up your blog.
-You can use a CMS or a website builder to create a blog.
+Use a content management system (CMS) or a website builder to create a blog.

 - Personalize your blog.
-Personalize your web design to suit your branding better and connect the blog to a memorable custom domain.
+Personalize your web design to suit your branding and connect the blog to a memorable registered domain name.

 - Start creating content.
-Compile a guide to keeping your style and tone consistent.
-Use tools like Google Trends and Keyword Planner to gather relevant keywords for better SEO.
+Create a guide to keep your content creation style and tone consistent.
+Use tools like Google Trends and Keyword Planner to gather relevant keywords for better search engine optimization (SEO).

 - Promote your writing.
-Sharing your blog posts on multiple social media channels will introduce your blog to a broader audience.
+Share your blog posts on multiple social media channels to introduce your blog to a broader audience.

 3. Become a Social Media Influencer

-Social media influencers are public figures with influence over an audience within a specific niche.
+Social media influencers are public figures who influence an audience within a specific niche.
 They can be industry experts, content creators, or traditional media celebrities with a remarkable social media presence.

 Many businesses collaborate with social media influencers because they can affect people’s buying decisions.

-An Invespcro’s infographic shows that 40% of consumers buy products recommended by influencers.
-The same study explained that 94% of respondents trust the influencers’ advice more than their friends and family when making purchase decisions.
+According to Invespcro, 40% of consumers buy products recommended by influencers.
+The same study found that 94% of respondents trust influencers more than friends and family when making purchase decisions.

-As such, influencers make money mainly from sponsorships and advertisements they use for their content.
+Influencers make money online mainly from sponsorships and advertisements they add to their content.

-Follow these steps if you want to make money by being a social media influencer in your spare time:
+Follow these steps to make money as a social media influencer in your spare time: